tigoni/accounting-service/README.md

 ## Some Notes on Task Implementation
 1. I have tried to reduce complexity and therefore did not wire up a Kafka pipeline + consumers which is ideally how I would process these endpoint requests.
 2. I dockerized the project.
 To run and test, clone and run `docker compose up --build`.
-The dDB will be setup and migrations triggered.
+The DB will be setup and migrations triggered.
 I have also included a Postmant collection(`AccountingService_Postman_Collection.json`) that can be imported into Postman ready for testing.
 3. Although the job description specifically mentions PHP and/or Go as the desired languages, I asked (emailed) to do the implementation in Java as I have used it extensively in implementing similar accounting domain requirements.
 4. I do have experience in Go but for middleware development (cache, routing etc).
 My goal is to adapt this project in Go and hopefully submit for evaluation in time for review.